rajch/LBCC-book/chapter7.md

 We have hit a roadblock.
 So far, we could reliably predict what was coming by looking at a single Lookahead character.
 We can't do that any longer.
 How do we solve this problem?

 The correct way would be to revisit our expression parsers, and add a way for them to allow for a pre-parsed first token.
-It would involve passing the pre-parsed token, or some kind of flag, to the top of the expession parser hierarchy, and passing it down all the way to the "factor" level.
+It would involve passing the pre-parsed token, or some kind of flag, to the top of the expression parser hierarchy, and passing it down all the way to the "factor" level.
 Our boolean parser already has something like this.

 There is a less correct, but shorter way.
 Once we have scanned a variable which starts an expression and determined its type, we can move the lookahead character back to the start of the variable, and call the relevant expression parser.
 This does cause the variable to be scanned twice, but ensures correct output without massive changes in our parsers.
 Moving the position of the lookahead back in this manner is known as _backtracking_.